BergWerkGIS/VoGIS-Raumplanung/README.md

 #VoGIS-Raumplanung Plot

-QGIS PlugIn to create plots from cadastral data.
+QGIS PlugIn to create plots of cadastral data.

-Works with 2.0 and 2.2.
+Tested with 2.0 and 2.2.

 [Demo output.](/settings-and-output/out.pdf)